 Innovative plan implements robust distance learning, safety measures

-State.
-Rep. Beth Griffin, of Mattawan, and her colleagues in the Michigan House today approved a plan to ensure the safety of Michigan students as learning resumes in the fall.
+State Rep. Sue Allor today joined her colleagues in approving a plan that will focus on safety of Northern Michigan students as learning resumes in the fall.

-The legislature’s plan empowers local school districts and health departments to work together to develop health and safety standards that are best for their unique areas.
+The House-Senate plan empowers local school districts and health departments to work together to develop health and safety standards that are best for their unique areas.

-Under the plan, school districts could begin instruction whenever is best for them without obtaining a waiver to bypass Michigan’s Labor Day start requirement.
+Allor believes schools should have the flexibility to begin instruction as quickly and safely as possible.
+Under the plan, school districts could start whenever is best for them without obtaining a waiver to bypass Michigan’s Labor Day start requirement.

 • Utilizes benchmark assessments to provide detailed information to parents and teachers about where a student needs additional help, ensuring kids do not fall behind in the wake of the public health crisis.